UBC-MDS/rsketball/README.md

     docker run -d -p 4445:4444 --shm-size 2g selenium/standalone-chrome

-Verify that the docker container is in operation with following code in
+Verify that the docker container is in operation by running the following code in Terminal:
-Terminal:

     docker ps